 As I was born in Germany, I thought it only too fitting to visit the capital of this beautiful country once I’d started travelling and I’m so pleased I added this trendy city to my travel list.

-After spending 3 glorious days here, I thought I’d list my top 6 reasons why you should also make Berlin your next destination.
+After spending three days here, I thought I’d list my top six reasons why you should also visit Berlin…

 Everywhere you look, you are reminded of what sheer destruction happened here during World War II.

 Although some people may find it a little morbid to remember this period of European history, I found it mesmerising that these memories are not hidden away here.
 Although there were negative times in the past, the city of Berlin has risen above it and progressed as a thriving, trendy travel destination.

 When walking through this beautiful city, take a few moments to look closely where you are.
 The chances are you’ll find bullet holes reminding you that there were dark days.
 But do not fear as Berlin is proof that there are much brighter days ahead.
 (Sorry to be getting a little philosophical on you)…

 If World War II isn’t quite your cup of tea, how about learning about the fall of the Berlin wall instead?
 This is a fascinating story and worth spending some time learning about.

 Following on from the point above, even though Berlin was in the middle of a crushing war, it has thrived into the city you see today.

 Spend some time walking through the Holocaust Memorial and you truly will appreciate how precious and valuable life is.
 Trust me, you will feel so blessed to be alive after exploring this series of monuments.

 When chatting with the locals abroad, I am always on the hunt to find out more about what the people are like.
 Having spoken to many people out in Berlin, I found them all to be very friendly and I have to say that they spoke better English than me!